 Alternative Dispute Resolution refers to a private, voluntary process of dispute settlement, where parties agree to appoint a neutral third party to help them settle their disputes.
 It can speed up the dispute resolution process to ensure that progress is not hindered by the need to wait for the outcome of protracted litigation.

 Alternative dispute resolution has become more and more prevalent in the age of globalisation and commercialisation.
-More and more disputes are arising between people and companies from different jurisdictions around the world, whether they stem from disagreements about contracts or conflicts arising from work execution etc. The first essential step in resolving such dispute is to determine which mechanism one should choose - with arbitration and mediation becoming more common than going to court.
+More and more disputes are arising between people and companies from different jurisdictions around the world, whether they stem from disagreements about contracts or conflicts arising from work execution etc. The first essential step in resolving such a dispute is to determine which mechanism one should choose - with arbitration and mediation becoming more common than going to court.

 Many parties are now avoiding court in settling disputes as the legal system is often rigid and inflexible, thus may not lead to the results that the parties are hoping for.
 In addition, the parties may not be willing to submit to the jurisdiction of the court of the other party, fearing that there may be an inherent biased against foreign parties.
 As such, Alternative Dispute Resolution is becoming a popular option for parties to settle their disputes without the need to go to court.